-From June to September 2013, provincial accounting bodies and CPA Canada conducted a compensation survey of Chartered Professional Accountants and members of provincial accounting bodies actively pursuing unification during the survey period (collectively referred to as professional accountants in the report).
+From June to July 2015, provincial accounting bodies and CPA Canada conducted a compensation survey of Canadian Professional Accountants.

 Click on the links below to access the reports.

-- Results from the 2013 Compensation Study (which reviews the compensation of the CPA profession during 2012) show that the profession is financially rewarding with an average compensation of $141,000, and a median compensation of $105,000
+- Findings from the 2015 Member Compensation Study (which reviews self-reported 2014 compensation figures provided by members of the CPA profession) reveal that holding the CPA designation is quite lucrative with an average annual compensation of $151K, and a median compensation of $108K among members.

 If you have any questions regarding the compensation survey, please direct them to Paul Long (firstname.lastname@example.org).